christybell/Election_Analysis/README.md

   - Diana DeGette, who received 73.8% of the vote and 272,892 number of votes.

 ## Challenge Overview
-The election commission has requested some additional data to complete the audit:
+The election commission has requested some additional data to complete the election audit:

 1. Calculate the voter turnout for each county.
 2. Calculate the percentage of votes from each county out of the total vote count.